-Tommy Tenney – Who has written the best seller The God Chasers was raised in the United Pentecostal Church (UPC), His family is 4 generations in this church.
-UPC converts are to be baptized in Jesus’ name not in the name of the Father, the Son and the Holy Spirit because all three mentioned in Mt.28 are suppose to be Jesus, God is only one person.
+Tommy Tenney – Who has written the bestseller The God Chasers was raised in the United Pentecostal Church (UPC), His family is 4 generations in this church.
+UPC converts are to be baptized in Jesus’ name not in the name of the Father, the Son, and the Holy Spirit because all three mentioned in Mt.28 are supposed to be Jesus, God is only one person.

-Creflo Dollar – “the trinity is of course God the father God the son God the Holy Ghost.
-God the father, one God, three functions one and different functions God functioning as a father- God functioning as a son -God functioning as the Holy Ghost.
-One God other functions.”(Feb.19, 2001 World Changers program)
+Creflo Dollar – “the trinity is, of course, God the Father God the son God the Holy Ghost.
+God the Father, one God, three functions one and different functions God functioning as a father- God functioning as a son -God functioning as the Holy Ghost.
+One of God’s other functions.”(Feb.19, 2001, World Changers program)

 T.D.
 Jakes – Does not confess an orthodox view of the nature of God but neither has he abandoned his oneness view.
 He continues to acknowledge the Father, Son, and Holy Spirit as different functions.

 Benny Hinn – “God the Father.
 Ladles and gentlemen is a Person, and He is a triune being by Himself, separate from the Son and the Holy Ghost… God the Father 1s a Person, God the Son Is a Person.
 God the Holy Ghost Is a Person.
 But each of them is a triune being by Himself.
 It I can shock you- and maybe I should- there are nine of ’em…